LNXSeus/Advancely/README.md

 * **Comprehensive Tracking**: Advancely isn't limited to just advancements.
 It tracks multiple data types directly from your save file, including:

-    * **Advancements/Recipes**: Tracks completion status and individual criteria as well as recipes.
+    * **Advancements/Recipes**: Tracks completion status and individual criteria as well as recipes (also stored as advancements in the advancements file).
     * **Statistics**: Monitors any game statistic, such as blocks mined or distance flown, against a target value.
+Also allows for nested statistics e.g., tracking certain armor trims being applied.
     * **Unlocks**: Allows you to fully track unlocks, which is exclusive to the 25w14craftmine snapshot.

 * **Full Mod & Datapack Support**: The tracker is designed to be data-driven.
 It correctly parses items, stats, and advancements from any mod or data pack (e.g., `conquest:`, `blazeandcave:`) without being limited to the vanilla `minecraft:` namespace.

 * **Multi-Stage Goals**: Create long-term objectives that combine several smaller steps.
 A single goal can require you to first achieve an advancement, then reach a certain statistic, then an unlock (from the 25w14craftmine) and lastly complete another advancement in sequence.

 * **Custom Counters with Hotkeys and Manual Tracking**: For goals that can't be automatically tracked (like counting amount of structures visited or finding specific items), you can create custom counters or check them off manually.
 Set a target value in your template and use configurable hotkeys to increment or decrement the count.
 List of hotkeys can be found [here](https://pastebin.com/vPKgWAen).
-Currently the hotkeys only work when tabbed into the tracker window.
+Currently, the hotkeys only work when tabbed into the tracker window.
 All progress is saved automatically back into `settings.json`.

 ## Customization

 The true power of Advancely lies in its customization.
-You can define exactly what you want to track by creating your own template files from within the settings window.
+You can define exactly what you want to track by creating your own template files from within the settings window alongside the text it should display.
+This allows for translations into any language.

 You select the minecraft version, the category, all the advancements, statistics, goals you want to track with custom translations.
 The tracker will then parse your template and track progress against the goals you've defined.